 LOCATION AND ACCESS

-At km 31.5 of the CC-20 road that runs from Guadalupe to Navatrasierra and some 2 km from the historical Hospital del Obispo, we can observe on our left a set of Armorican quartzite strata known as the Canchos del Ataque.
+At km 36.5 on the CC-20 road from Guadalupe to Navatrasierra, about 2 km from the historic Hospital del Obispo, we can observe on our left a group of strata of Armorican Quartzite known as the Canchos del Ataque.
+This geosite has no direct access leading to it, but it can be seen from a viewpoint aside the road.

 ATTRACTIONS OF THE VISIT

-Observing different aspects of the geological macrostructures, in this case of the Guadarranque syncline and the Ibor-Guadalupe anticline, such as the fold flank or a part of the hinge (“witness hill” of the Camorro).
+Observing aspects of the geological macrostructures, in this case of the Guadarranque syncline and the Ibor-Guadalupe anticline.
 We can find in the valley the peat bogs described in Geosite 26, and can observe in the vicinity the pedrera known as the “Melonar de los Frailes” in an allusion to the large size of its stones.

 Downstream the brook has magnificent riverside woodland with alder, ash, holly, Portuguese laurel, etc. On its banks on the route to the Castañarejo there are several examples of centenary chestnut trees.
 In the flowering season specimens of albino Spanish lavender can be identified.